DanteNardo/Flood/README.md

-# Flood
+# Null
-A video game about computer memory, artificial intelligence, and the meaning of life.
+A video game about algorithms and their sins.
+Programmed using C++ and SFML.